Spine Tumors and Spinal Cancer Treatment

 - Muscle function loss: This is different than the fleeting muscle weakness.
 If your daily activities become difficult to perform, then you may be experiencing a loss of muscle function.

-- Incontinence: Because spinal cancer can affect nerves that control the bladder, incontinence is often a common occurence in patients diagnosed with spine tumors or spinal cancer.
+- Incontinence: Because spinal cancer can affect nerves that control the bladder, incontinence is often a common occurrence in patients diagnosed with spine tumors or spinal cancer.

 How is spinal cancer diagnosed?